-Tournesol Wine is owned by Bob and Anne Arns (no relation to Arns Winery on Howell Mountain).
-Their 10-acre vineyard site is planted in Coombsville (Napa’s newest sub appellation), located just east of the town of Napa.
-Their vineyard is in the southeastern part of Coombsville against the hills of the Vaca Mountains.
-Coombsville is generally known for being a cooler region as it is located in the southern part of the Napa Valley closer to the moderating effects of the San Pablo Bay.
+Tournesol Wine is owned by Bob and Anne Arns; therie is no relation to Arns Winery, also located in Napa Valley.
+Their 10-acre vineyard site is planted in Coombsville, still Napa Valley’s newest sub appellation, located just east of the town of Napa.
+Their vineyard is in the southeastern part of Coombsville against the hills of the Vaca mountains.
+Coombsville is generally known for being a cooler region as it is located in the southern part of Napa Valley closer to the moderating effects of the San Pablo Bay.

 However, the part of Coombsville where their vineyard is located is in somewhat of banana belt and gets warmer than other areas in this southern part of the valley.
 It has its own unique microclimate.
-In fact, on the day, we visited the site we had driven down from Oakville in the morning which you would think would be warmer than Coombsville.
-Not on this day as by the time we reached the eastern part of Coombsville to the vineyard site the temperature was considerably warmer than Oakville.
+In fact, on the day, we visited the site we had driven down from Oakville in the morning, was cooler, the opposite of what one would think based on these differing parts of the valley.
+By the time we reached the eastern part of Coombsville to Tournesol Vineyards, the temperature was considerably warmer than Oakville.
 Their vineyard location sits about 300 feet above the valley floor.

-While not necessarily a steep vineyard the site is full of rocks.
-Bob spoke of having a D7 Caterpillar come in to “rip” the vineyard and make some serious effort in breaking up and moving the large rocks.
-There is a shelf of rock that sits just under the topsoil in parts of the surrounding terroir.
+While not necessarily a steep vineyard, the site is full of rocks.
+Bob spoke of having a D7 Caterpillar come in to “rip” the vineyard and make a significant effort in breaking up and moving the large rocks.
+A shelf of rock sits just under the topsoil in parts of the surrounding landscape.
 Needless to say, the vines have to struggle to become initially established.
 The vineyard was planted in 1999 soon after the Arns’ purchased the property.
 Well regarded viticulturist Mary Hall (now manages Harlan Estate’s vineyards) chose a variety of rootstalks and clones to match the specific micro terroir regions on the property.

 The vineyard is planted to the five primary Bordeaux varieties.
-No fruit is sold from the vineyard – only the highest quality fruit is used in their final wines and a typical vintage sees just under 1000 cases.
-The vineyard management is very much a hand operation from managing weeds to pruning, dropping fruit and harvest.
-In addition, the vineyard is managed sustainable with much thought and effort given to the impact on the soils as well as the nearby water sources (there is small creek next to the vineyard that runs all year in part from a spring higher up in the hills).
+No grapes are sold from the vineyard and only the highest quality fruit is used in their final wines.
+A typical production is usually just under 1,000 cases of all their wines.
+The vineyard management is very much a hand operation from managing weeds to pruning, dropping grapes during critical ripening times of the year and harvesting.
+In addition, the vineyard is managed sustainable with much thought and effort given to the impact on the soils as well as the nearby water sources.
+There is small creek next to the vineyard that runs all year in part from a spring higher up in the hills.

 The name Tournesol is French for “turning to the sun” and in part ties into their vineyards’ exposure (east to west) and how sunflowers turn their “heads” from east to west throughout the day.

-Bob has lived in “the city”, San Francisco for many years and founded in 1996 and currently runs the successful Arns Law Firm (with their headquarters in San Francisco and an office in Reno).
-Bob has also taught for many years at the University of San Francisco School of Law (where he also graduated from in 1975.
-Bob has been passionate about wine for a long time and selected this site specifically for its vineyard potential.
-This is not a story of someone who moves to the valley without the intent of getting into the wine industry and then becomes pulled in by the “Napa allure”.
+Bob has lived in “the city”, San Francisco for many years; in 1996 he founded and still runs the successful Arns Law Firm; their headquarters are in San Francisco and they also maintain an office in Reno.
+Bob has also taught for many years at the University of San Francisco School of Law, where he also graduated from in 1975.
+He has been passionate about wine for many years.
+He selected this site specifically for its vineyard potential.
+This is not a story of someone who moves to Napa Valley without the intent of getting into the wine industry and then becomes pulled in by the “Napa allure”.
 Rather this site was specifically selected for its unique terroir.
-At the time of their initial purchase, it was not planted to vine.
+At the time of their initial purchase, it was not planted to vines.

 Select Wines